arduino/ArduinoCore-samd/README.md

 1. As of this writing, only the 256 KB chip variants work with the OS X version of the upload tool, bossac.
 2. First, you will need to open boards.txt and change mattairtech_mt_d21e_bl8k.upload.tool to equal arduino:bossac.
+3. Open platform.txt and change tools.bossac.path to equal{runtime.tools.bossac-1.5-arduino.path}.
-3. No driver installation is needed.
+4. No driver installation is needed.
 You may get a dialog box asking if you wish to open the “Network Preferences”:
    * Click the "Network Preferences..." button, then click "Apply".
    * The board will show up as “Not Configured”, but it will work fine.
-4. Continue with SAMD Core Installation below.
+5. Continue with SAMD Core Installation below.

 ### SAMD Core Installation

+* To update from a previous version, click on MattairTech SAMD Boards in Boards Manager, then click Update.

 1. The MattairTech SAMD Core requires Arduino 1.6.5+.
 2. In the Arduino IDE 1.6.5+, click File->Preferences.